Agon Mehmeti: Malmö FF

 Ahead of the 2010 season, Mehmeti said that he wasn't happy of earning a nickname of Super sub and aim to earn a place in the starting line–up.
 At the start of the 2010 season, Mehmeti scored his first goals of the season, in a 3–0 win against Örebro SK.
-However, during a 2–0 win against Trelleborgs on 2 May 2010, he suffered an injury, resulting in his substitution in the 10th minute and missed one match as a result.
-After missing one match, he scored his second goal of the season, in a 3–1 win against Åtvidabergs.
-It wasn't until on 24 July 2010 when Mehmeti scored his third goal of the season, in a 1–0 win against AIK.
+However, during a 2–0 win against Trelleborg on 2 May 2010, he suffered an injury, resulting in his substitution in the 10th minute and missed one match as a result.
+After missing one match, he scored his second goal of the season, in a 3–1 win against Åtvidaberg.
+On 24 July 2010 Mehmeti scored his third goal of the season, in a 1–0 win against AIK.
 He then scored four matches in three matches between 7 August 2010 and 23 August 2010.
 Mehmeti then scored his ninth goal of the season, as well as, setting up the club's second goal of the game, in a 3–3 draw against Åtvidabergs on 11 September 2010.
 He then scored two goals against Mjällby and Brommapojkarna in the last two matches that saw the club win the league for the first time since 2004.
 Since the start of the 2010 season, Mehmeti finally took a starting spot, starting 23 out of 30 possible.
 He was Malmö FF's top goalscorer for their league winning season in 2010, when he netted 14 goals of which eleven were league goals.